adrelanos/aeternity-wiki/Glossary.md

 ### Validator

 A validator is a user who participates in the consensus mechanism.
-In the case of Æternity, every value-holder can participate.
+In the case of æternity, every value-holder can participate.

 ***